Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-script-node.md

 ### Connections Properties

-Since they are contained within Bot Action nodes, Script nodes cannot be connected on their own to any other nodes outside the Bot Action node to which they belong.
-Connections can only be made with nodes contained within the same Bot Action node.

-From the node’s **Connection Properties** tab, you can configure the following:

-* **Script Node Connections**: The node within the Bot Action to execute next, after the Script node runs.
-* **Bot Action Connections**, where you can update the node to trigger after the Bot Action group is executed.
-Updates made here will apply to all nodes within the same Bot Action.

-For both connection types you can write conditional statements based on the values of any Entity or Context Objects in the dialog task, or you can use Intents for transitions.
+You can write conditional statements based on the values of any Entity or Context Objects in the dialog task, or you can use Intents for transitions.

 !!!
 Note